-Powdery mildew is a fungus disease of many plants.
-It is easily recognized by its white powdery growth on both sides of leaves, and sometimes on blossoms, fruit and stems.
+Powdery mildew is easily recognized by its white powdery growth on both sides of leaves, and sometimes on blossoms, fruit and stems.
 The first sign of infection is often white circular spots on leaves.
 Later the leaves often curl, and take on a distorted shape, turn yellow or brown, and may fall from the plant prematurely.
-This may cause the plant to weaken, and, in some cases, die.

 RESTORING LAWNS (factsheet)

-Have you ever stood behind your lawn mower or in the lawn care aisle of your local home-improvement center in dismay?
 Have you ever wished that you and your neighbors could take care of your lawns in an ecologically sound way?
-Download the Factsheet

 ROADSIDE SPRAY ALTERNATIVES (factsheet)

 We should all be concerned with the amount of herbicides used for roadside vegetation management.
-With patience, nonchemical methods can be as, if not more, effective than herbicide use.
-Alternative controls like mowing and mulching have been used effectively by a number of countries and jurisdictions in the Northwest.
-Along with the use of barriers and hydroseeders.
+With patience, non-chemical methods can be very effective.
+Alternative controls like mowing and mulching have been used effectively by a number of land managers in the Northwest.

-ters all help roses thrive.
+Roses grow well in the Pacific Northwest; spring rainfall, sunny summers, and moderate winters all help roses thrive.
 These same conditions, however, encourage some common diseases and roses are often considered troublesome plants that need the help of fungicides to grow well.
-Fortunately, by following some simple rules for planting and taking care of roses you can enjoy beautiful blooms without using pesticides.

 SHRUBS & FLOWERBEDS (factsheet)